LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ![CoroutineUsecasesOnAndroid](documentation/images/Logo-new.png)

-# Kotlin Coroutines - Use Cases on Android
+# Kotlin Coroutines and Flow - Use Cases on Android

-🎓 Learning Kotlin Coroutines for Android by example.
+🎓 Learning Kotlin Coroutines and Flows for Android Development by example

-🚀 Sample implementations for real-world Android use cases.
+🚀 Sample implementations for real-world Android use cases

 🛠 Unit tests included!

 This repository is intended to be a "Playground Project".
-You can quickly look up and play around with the different Coroutine Android implementations.
+You can quickly look up and play around with the different Coroutine and Flow Android implementations.
-In the `playground` package you can play around with Coroutines examples that run directly on the JVM.
+In the `playground` package you can play around with Coroutines and Flow examples that run directly on the JVM.

 ## 🔧 Project Setup

 Every use case is using its own `Activity` and `JetPack ViewModel`.
 The `ViewModel`s contain all the interesting Coroutine related code.
-`Activities` listen to `LiveData` events of the `ViewModel` and render received `UiState`s.
+`Activities` listen to `LiveData` or `StateFlow` events of the `ViewModel` and render received `UiState`s.

 This project is using retrofit/okhttp together with a `MockNetworkInterceptor`.
 This lets you define how the API should behave.
 Everything can be configured: http status codes, response data and delays.
 Every use case defines a certain behaviour of the Mock API.